To view our privacy notices for Covid-19 testing, please use the following links:

 We collect information from you when you apply to join the college.
 Once you enrol as a student at the college, the information we collected at application is updated where necessary during the enrolment process.
 The information we collect includes your name, address, contact details, date of birth and previous education.
 We will also take your photograph for security purposes, and will keep a record of emergency contact details.

 How will we use information about you?

-Your information will be securely destroyed after it is no longer required for these purposes, in accordance with our retention policy.
-You can request a copy of this policy from the college’s data protection officer.
+Your information will be securely destroyed after it is no longer required for any of the purposes stated above or as required by legislation, in accordance with our data retention schedule.
+You can request a copy of this schedule from the trust Data Protection Officer.